ginnyamazed/BankTechTest/README.md

 class is to add deposits, make withdrawals, and obtain a statement.

 During the coding I faced delays due to attempting to use an incorrect RSpec matcher for the type of object I was working with.
-Further work would seek to implement additional edge case testing and data entry checks.
-It would also attempt to separate the app into at least 1 additional class.
+Some of the delays and difficulties was also due to having all functionality in a single class.
+By separating the transaction functionality into it's own class, the transactions array became easier to work with and manipulate.
+Further work would seek to implement additional edge case testing and data entry checks, specifically a date object so that input is no longer a string and is only accepted if the input format is correct.

 ### Tests
 RSpec is being used for testing.
 To run the tests